- JUST FOR POSITION DO NOT DELETE

 Location: The Palace of Celestial Favour (Chengqian gong), The Palace of Eternal Peace (Yonghe gong)

-The historic nature of the halls provides a fitting setting for the Museum’s bronzes.
-The Palace Museum has one of the largest bronze collections in China.
-More than 15,000 bronzes belong to the collection.
-Two thirds of these pieces date to the pre-Qin period (before 221 BCE).
-Currently on show is a fine selection of ritual bronze vessels from the Shang and Zhou dynasties (16th–3rd c.
+The historic halls are a suitable location for the Palace Museum’s bronzes.
+With more than 15,000 bronzes in the collection, the Museum has one of the largest holdings of bronze artifacts in China.
+Two-thirds of these pieces date to the pre-Qin period (before 221 BCE).
+Currently on show is a fine selection of ritual bronze vessels from the Shang and Zhou dynasties (ca. 16th–3rd c.
 BCE).
 These ancient works display the technological sophistication of early metal casting.
-Furthermore, the early forms of Chinese characters cast into the vessels demonstrate the important governmental functions the vessels served in ancient Chinese society.
-Additionally, the gallery exhibits many ink rubbings of the archaic inscriptions on the vessels.
+The early forms of Chinese characters cast into the vessels demonstrate the important governmental functions the vessels served in ancient Chinese society.
+The gallery also exhibits many ink rubbings of the inscriptions on the vessels.

-*From 21 June 2018, the Bronze Gallery rooms at the Palace of Eternal Peace (Yonghe gong) is temporarily closed until further notice for exhibition installation.
-Our sincere apologies for the inconvenience caused.
+From 21 June 2018, the Bronze Gallery rooms in the Palace of Eternal Peace (Yonghe gong) are temporarily closed for exhibition installation until further notice.
+Please accept our apologies for any inconvenience caused.

 Translated and edited by Adam J. Ensign and Zhuang Ying